-Assistant Professor in Music EducationSpecialization: Choral Music Music Education Division
+Assistant Professor of Music EducationSpecialization: Choral Music Music Education Division

 B.M., The College of New Jersey; M.M., Northwestern University; Ph.D., Northwestern University

-Kenneth Elpus is Assistant Professor of Music Education at the University of Maryland, where he teaches courses in choral music education and directs the UMD Women's Chorus.
-Ken earned his PhD in music education from Northwestern University in Evanston, IL.
-He holds the Bachelor of Music degree from The College of New Jersey and the Master of Music degree from Northwestern, where he studied voice with Karen Brunssen and choral conducting with Robert A. Harris.
+Kenneth Elpus is Assistant Professor of Music Education at the University of Maryland, where he teaches courses in choral music education, graduate research methods, and conducts the University Women’s Choir.
+Dr. Elpus earned his Ph.D. and Master of Music degrees in music education from Northwestern University in Evanston, IL, where he held a fellowship in the Center for the Study of Education and the Musical Experience, studied voice with Karen Brunssen, and was a choral conducting student of Robert A. Harris.
+He earned his Bachelor of Music degree and K-12 teaching credential from The College of New Jersey in Ewing, NJ.

-Prior to beginning doctoral study, Ken was for seven years the Director of Choral Music at Hopewell Valley Central High School in Pennington, NJ.
-Under his direction, Hopewell's choirs collaborated with Canadian choral composer Stephen Hatfield to record Floating Upstream, a full-length recording of the composer's eclectic works available internationally in physical form and on iTunes.
+Prior to beginning doctoral study, Dr. Elpus was for seven years the Director of Choral Music at Hopewell Valley Central High School in Pennington, NJ.
+Under his direction, Hopewell's choirs collaborated with Canadian choral composer Stephen Hatfield to record Floating Upstream, a full-length recording of the composer's eclectic works, which is available internationally in physical form and on iTunes.
+Dr. Elpus is a sought-after guest conductor for honor choirs and has presented professional development and interest sessions for choral teachers at conferences of the American Choral Directors Association, the National Association for Music Education, and several state music educators’ associations.